Best budget camera phones in 2025: the best cheap camera phones right now

 Doesn't support mmWave 5G

-If you want a cheap (relatively speaking) iPhone and don't mind a small (4.7 inch) screen, the latest update to the iPhone SE is our top recommendation.
-At a quite affordable price, you'll get many of the same advanced capabilities and performance you'll find in much more expensive iPhones.
+If you want a cheap (relatively speaking) iPhone and don't mind a small 4.7-inch screen, the 2022 version of the iPhone SE is our top recommendation.
+At a quite affordable price (under $450 on Amazon at time of writing), you'll get many of the same advanced capabilities and performance you'll find in much more expensive iPhones.

 This latest iteration of the iPhone SE features 5G, longer battery life, and improved durability.
 It also features an all-new camera system powered by A15 Bionic, with a 12MP f/1.8 aperture wide camera on the rear that offers great tools like Portrait mode and the same Smart HDR 4 tech as the iPhone 13.
 The rear camera (7 MP, f/2.2) isn't half bad, either.